CourtesyFlushGH/dcs-server-scripts/README.md

 ## Test DCS script

+Use to check if the DCS server is running, and start the server if it is not.

-Download and use with Windows Task Scheduler:
+Download script and use with Windows Task Scheduler:

 [Guide for setting up Task Scheduler PowerShell scripts](https://o365reports.com/2019/08/02/schedule-powershell-script-task-scheduler/)